 Is sun-dried tomato pesto vegan?
 Pesto usually has a hard cheese in it, like parmesan or pecorino.
-When in doubt, read the label, ask questions or better yet, make your own!
+So, when in doubt, read the label, ask questions or better yet, make your own!

 - ・Don’t bother taking the leaves off the fresh basil or parsley.
 Use the stems and all.
 They will break down in the blender.